 2017 Among Warmest Years On Record

-2017 was among the warmest years on record, according to new data released by NASA and the National Oceanic Atmospheric Administration.
+This past year, 2017, was among the warmest years on record, according to new data released by NASA and the National Oceanic Atmospheric Administration.

-The planet's global surface temperature last year was second warmest since 1880, NASA says.
-NOAA calls it the third warmest year on record, due to slight variation in the ways that they analyze temperatures.
+The planet's global surface temperature last year was the second highest since 1880, NASA says.
+NOAA calls it the third warmest year on record, because of slight variations in the ways that they analyze temperatures.

 The trend is seen most dramatically in the Arctic, NASA says, as sea ice continues to melt.